-The Audit Committee verifies the qualifications and independence of the statutory auditors as a statesupervised auditing firm on behalf of the Board of Directors.
+The Audit & ESG Reporting Committee verifies the qualifications and independence of the statutory auditors as a state-supervised auditing firm on behalf of the Board of Directors.
 It also assesses the performance and remuneration of the auditors.
 Assessment criteria are the competence and availability of the audit team, the audit process, and reporting and communication.
 It is also responsible for observing the statutory rotation principle for the auditor-in-charge and for reviewing and issuing the new invitations to tender for the audit mandate.
-The Audit Committee approves the integrated strategic audit plan, which includes the annual audit plan of both the internal and external auditors, and the annual fee for the auditing services provided to the Group and Group companies.
-To help ensure independence, the Audit Committee has laid down principles for awarding additional services to the auditors, including a list of prohibited services.
-In order to ensure the independence of the auditors, additional service mandates must be approved by the Audit Committee where the fee exceeds CHF 300 thousand.
-The Audit Committee requires that the CFO reports to it quarterly and the auditors annually on current mandates being performed by the auditors, broken down according to audit services, audit-related services and non-audit services, and on their independence.
+The Audit & ESG Reporting Committee approves the integrated strategic audit plan, which includes the annual audit plan of both the internal and external auditors, and the annual fee for the auditing services provided to the Group and Group companies.
+To help ensure independence, the Audit & ESG Reporting Committee has laid down principles for awarding additional services to the auditors, including a list of prohibited services.
+In order to ensure the independence of the auditors, additional service mandates must be approved by the Audit & ESG Reporting Committee where the fee exceeds CHF 300 thousand.
+The Audit & ESG Reporting Committee requires that the CFO reports to it quarterly and the auditors annually on current mandates being performed by the auditors, broken down according to audit services, audit-related services and non-audit services, and on their independence.

-The statutory auditors, represented by the auditor-incharge and his deputy, usually attend all Audit Committee meetings.
+The statutory auditors, represented by the auditor-incharge and his deputy, usually attend all Audit & ESG Reporting Committee meetings.
 They inform the Committee in detail on the performance and results of their work, in particular regarding the annual financial statement audit.
-They further submit a written report annually to the Board of Directors and the Audit Committee on the conduct and results of the audit of the annual financial statements, as well as on their findings with regard to accounting and the internal control system.
-Finally, the Chairman of the Audit Committee liaises closely with the auditor-incharge beyond the meetings of the Committee and regularly reports to the Board of Directors.
-Representatives of PwC, the statutory auditors, attended all five meetings of the Audit Committee in 2020.
+They further submit a written report annually to the Board of Directors and the Audit & ESG Reporting Committee on the conduct and results of the audit of the annual financial statements, as well as on their findings with regard to accounting and the internal control system.
+Finally, the Chairman of the Audit & ESG Reporting Committee liaises closely with the auditor-in-charge beyond the meetings of the Committee and regularly reports to the Board of Directors.
+Representatives of PwC, the statutory auditors, attended all six meetings of the Audit & ESG Reporting Committee in 2021.
 They did not participate in the meetings of the full Board of Directors.
-The Head of Internal Audit took part in all five meetings of the Audit Committee in 2020.
-He reported on audit findings at two meetings of the full Board of Directors.
+The Head of Internal Audit attended all six meetings of the Audit & ESG Reporting Committee in 2021.
+He reported on audit findings at one meeting of the full Board of Directors.